nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/attestation.rst

    The DAC is never removed from the device and stays on the device for later use, for example for commissioning onto a new network.
    It can be overwritten only with the change of the factory data.

+.. _ug_matter_device_attestation_testing_da:

 Testing Device Attestation during development
 *********************************************

+The :ref:`matter_samples` in the |NCS| include temporary Device Attestation with data for testing purposes.
-If you want to test Device Attestation during development, you can generate the factory data for integration testing.
+If you want to test Device Attestation during development of your product without using the data from the samples, you can generate your own data:

-Read the detailed :doc:`matter:nrfconnect_factory_data_configuration` guide in the Matter documentation for more information.
+* Factory data - Read the detailed :doc:`matter:nrfconnect_factory_data_configuration` guide in the Matter documentation for more information.
+* Certification Declaration only - Read :ref:`ug_matter_device_configuring_cd_generating_steps` for more information.

-The factory data created for integration testing is not to be included in final end products.
+The data created for integration testing is not to be included in final end products.